Insert or Attach: Taxonomy Completion via Box Embedding: The TaxBox Framework

 \textbf{Box Constraint Loss}.
-In Section \ref{sec4.3}, we have mentioned two constraints regarding the volume and position of the box embedding.
-If two concepts are on the same path from the leaf to the root in the taxonomy, given box embedding of any ancestor concept $B_a$ and a descendant one $B_d$, we have $\text{Pr}(B_a|B_d)=1$.
-However, in the opposite direction, we require $\text{Pr}(B_d|B_a)< 1$.
-On the other hand, if two concepts are on different paths, their conditional probabilities should both be less than 1.
-To more accurately model how much disjoint or inverse inclusion relationship is, we utilize a dynamic margin loss function which is modified from Wu\&P similarity~\cite{wu1994verb}.
-The dynamic margin $\gamma$ between two concepts $a$ and $b$ is:
+To better model the granularity of the "is-a" relationships amongst concepts using box embeddings, we focus on the geometric constraints originating from three properties of boxes: inclusion ($l_{in}$) and disjointness ($l_{dis}$) model the unidirectional relationships between two boxes, and centrality similarity ($l_{cen}$) facilitates scorers by obliging unrelated box pairs to assume orthogonal positions.
+Based on this, the loss functions for concept inclusion $L_{in}$ and disjoint $L_{dis}$ are as follows:

+The dynamic margin, $\gamma(a,b)$, between two concepts $a$ and $b$, is adapted from the Wu\&P similarity\cite{wu1994verb} and modulates their semantic distance:

-where $LCA(\cdot, \cdot)$ means the least common ancestor, $depth(\cdot)$ means the depth in the seed taxonomy and $\alpha$ serves as a relaxation factor.
-The dynamic margin quantifies the structural similarity between two nodes in the taxonomy.
-With this in mind, we can define the loss functions for inclusion $L_{in}$ and disjoint $L_{dis}$ as follows:
+where $LCA(\cdot, \cdot)$ is the least common ancestor, $depth(\cdot)$ indicates the depth in the seed taxonomy, and $\alpha$ is a relaxation factor.
+By imposing constraints on volume($l_{in}$, $l_{dis}$), position ($l_{cen}$), and distance ($S_{I/A}$), the optimization search space is effectively reduced.

-Given a query box $B_q$, for a box of a candidate position $B_k(k\in \{p,c\})$, there are three possible scenarios: 1) $B_q$ is contained within $B_k$.
+Given a query box $B_q$, for a box $B_k(k\in \{p,c\})$ in a candidate, there are three possible scenarios: 1) $B_q$ is contained within $B_k$.
 2) $B_k$ is contained within $B_q$.
 3) both boxes are disjoint.
-Therefore, when considering both sides of the candidate, there are a total of 6 possible cases.
-Finally, we consider all 6 cases and formulate the box constraint loss as:
+When considering both sides of the candidate with a total of 6 possible cases, the box constraint loss is:

-where $l_i=\{l_{1_i},l_{2_i},l_{3_i},l_{4_i}\}$ denotes whether the two sides of the candidate pair indeed contain the query concept or are contained by the query.
+where $l_i=(l_{1_i},l_{2_i},l_{3_i},l_{4_i})$ denotes whether the two sides of the candidate pair indeed contain the query concept or are contained by the query.

 \textbf{Ranking Loss}.
-It's evident that the values of two scorers are numerically unbalanced, namely $S_i \leq S_a$ when considering the same candidate parent.
+It's evident that the values of two scorers are numerically unbalanced, namely $S_I \leq S_A$ when considering the same candidate parent.
 In fact, there is no need for concern, as when a query is inserted into this candidate position, it is implicitly attached as a leaf.
-Our focus should be on preventing $S_i(X_{pos}) \leq S_a(X_{neg})$ where the subscripts $pos$ and $neg$ indicate positive and negative samples, respectively.
-Consequently, for $k\in \{i, a\}$, the ranking loss is strategically designed to circumvent this particular case.
+Our focus should be on guaranteeing $S_I(X_{pos}) \geq S_A(X_{neg})$ where the subscripts $pos$ and $neg$ indicate positive and negative samples, respectively.
+Consequently, for $k, k'\in \{I, A\}$, the ranking loss is strategically designed to circumvent this particular case.